MarcGueury/oci-genai-agent-ext-lab/0-intro/intro.md

 - Provision the services needed for the system
     - Compartment, Object Storage Bucket, Stream, Event, GenAI Agent, AI services and a Virtual Machine
-- Create an OCI Function to identify the documents
+- Create an OCI Function to convert binary documents (like Word/Excel)
 - Integrate the components into a working system
-- Create a search user interface
-- Process files through the system
-- Search for files through the user interface
+- Search for files through several types of user interfaces

 ## Prerequisites
 ### Cloud Account